About Maury County

 - For certified copies of recorded instruments, requests must be made to the Register of Deeds with proper identification and applicable fees.

-- Historical deed research dating back to the county's founding in 1807 is available through the Register of Deeds, though older records may require in-person research.
+- Historical deed research dating back to Maury County's founding in 1807 is available through the Register of Deeds, though older records may require in-person research.

 Vital Records

 Vital records for Maury County, Tennessee are maintained by multiple agencies depending on the record type and date.
-Birth and death certificates occurring in Maury County are available through the Maury County Clerk's Office at 1 Public Square, Columbia, TN 38401, phone (931) 375-6431.
-Tennessee law (TCA § 68-3-101 et seq.) governs vital records access and establishes eligibility requirements.
+Birth and death certificates occurring in Maury County are available through Maury County Clerk's Office at 1 Public Square, Columbia, TN 38401 Tennessee law (TCA § 68-3-101 et seq.) governs vital records access and establishes eligibility requirements.
+Only eligible individuals, including the person named on the certificate (if of legal age), immediate family members, legal representatives, or those with documented legal interest, may obtain certified copies.

 - Birth certificates typically cost $15 for the first copy and $10 for additional copies ordered simultaneously; death certificates follow similar fee structures.